richard-warren/locomotionAnalysis/models/README.md

 # todo
+- [ ] add omissionTimes and surpriseTimes to analyzeSession
+- [ ] prepare predictors for single session
+- [ ] single cell plots
+- [ ] aggregate plots
+  - [ ] sort both by peak autocorrelation AND mutual information to see if there are non-linear relationships here
+  - [ ] mutual information for each cell and predictors, or cross correlations? only include high info cells in aggregate plots? does it make sense to use mutual information when model is linear? e.g. mutual info would be very high for phase predictor, but phase would be useless in model
+  - [ ] use these plots to determine model transformations
+- [ ] write matlab code to handle to experiment conditions (surprise, omission)

+# done
 - [X] make scoreThresh dlc vs. dpk dependent
   - [X] save metadata files for all sessions
   - [X] read files whenever confidence is needed